LibreTranslate/LibreTranslate/README.md

 To add new languages you first need to train an Argos Translate model.
 See [this video](https://odysee.com/@argosopentech:7/training-an-Argos-Translate-model-tutorial-2022:2?r=DMnK7NqdPNHRCfwhmKY9LPow3PqVUUgw) for details.

+First you need to collect data, for example from [Opus](http://opus.nlpl.eu/), then you need to add the data to [data-index.json](https://github.com/argosopentech/argos-train/blob/master/data-index.json) in the [Argos Train](https://github.com/argosopentech/argos-train) repo.

 ## Roadmap

 Help us by opening a pull request!